Introducing my viewpoint

 The Teenage Guide to Friends – written for teenagers but equally useful for adults; explaining why friendships and people are so important and yet so complicated; helping young people understand those around them and how to manage relationships and understand why they go wrong

-My classroom resources, Brain Sticks, contain a section on teenage brain changes and this would be the ideal way to teach this to young people.
+My teaching materials, Brain Sticks, contain a section on teenage brain changes and this would be the ideal way to teach this to young people.
 Brain Sticks also include a mass of material about teenage wellbeing and stress and how to make our brains work best.

 Websites to help you